symfony/symfony/src/Symfony/Component/Intl/README.md

 Intl Component
 =============

-A PHP replacement layer for the C intl extension that includes additional data from the ICU library.
+A PHP replacement layer for the C intl extension that also provides access to the localization data of the ICU library.

-The replacement layer is limited to the locale "en".
-If you want to use other locales, you should [install the PHP intl extension] [0] instead.

 Resources
 ---------